stefanusivanlaksono/Credit_Card_Clustering/README.md

 ## Features Selection
 We want to create clustering model that has high interpretability.
 We only focused on some features that have significant impact to the cluster results. by checking the importance of each features to each clusters.

-1. Cluster the dataset using all features and evaluate the results of the clustering for each cluster algorithm
+1. Cluster the dataset using all features and evaluate the clustering results for each cluster algorithm
 2. Select the optimal number of cluster for each cluster algorithm
 3. Generate violinplot for each feature with the number of cluster selected and evaluate the potential significant features visually
 4. Create a new dataset by adding the clustering result to the initial dataset